Thomas F. Wilson: Career

 In 1992, he voiced gangster Tony Zucco in Batman: The Animated Series and police detective Matt Bluestone in the animated series Gargoyles.
+In 1994, Wilson was briefly reunited with his Back to the Future co-star Christopher Lloyd in the film Camp Nowhere.
 He later went to co-star with Mark Hamill in the video game Wing Commander III: Heart of the Tiger.
-It was the third chapter in the Wing Commander series, but the first to feature live action and was extremely popular at the time.
+It was the third chapter in the Wing Commander series, but the first to feature live action.
 The character played by Wilson was Major Todd "Maniac" Marshall, a fellow starfighter pilot to Hamill's character.
-Wilson also starred in the sequels Wing Commander IV: The Price of Freedom (1995) and Wing Commander: Prophecy (1997) and contributed his voice to the animated series Wing Commander Academy (1996) in the same role.
-He also guest starred in an episode of Lois and Clark: The New Adventures of Superman in 1997.
+Wilson starred in the sequels Wing Commander IV: The Price of Freedom (1995) and Wing Commander: Prophecy (1997) and contributed his voice to the animated series Wing Commander Academy (1996) in the same role.
+He guest starred in an episode of Lois & Clark: The New Adventures of Superman in 1997.

 Wilson played McKinley High School's Coach Ben Fredricks in the 1999–2000 NBC comedy drama Freaks and Geeks.
-In 1994, Wilson was briefly reunited with his Back to the Future co-star Christopher Lloyd in the film Camp Nowhere.

 Wilson has done voice-over work for the Nickelodeon television series SpongeBob SquarePants.
 He has voiced many villainous characters that are physically strong and menacing, such as Flats the Flounder in the third-season episode "The Bully", The Tattletale Strangler in "SpongeBob Meets the Strangler", and the non-villainous character Reg the Club Bouncer in "No Weenies Allowed".
 In 2005, he played Coach Phelps in the TV series Zoey 101.

-In 2009, he released his very first stand-up comedy special and second comedy album, Tom Wilson: Bigger Than You.
+In 2009, he released his first stand-up comedy special and second comedy album, Tom Wilson: Bigger Than You.

+According to a 2012 Gawker article, the rise in popularity of the Back to the Future series led many people to repeatedly ask Wilson questions about the films and his co-stars.
+Because he found the repetitive nature of the questions to be both amusing and frustrating, he wrote a song about them titled "Biff's Question Song" which he includes in his stand-up routine.
 He hosted a podcast, Big Pop Fun, on the Nerdist Network from 2011 to 2014.
-The podcast featured Tom sharing stories of his career, as well as informal chats with show business friends including Samm Levine, Blake Clark, Steve Oedekerk and "Weird Al" Yankovic.
+The podcast featured Wilson sharing stories of his career, as well as informal chats with show business friends including Samm Levine, Blake Clark, Steve Oedekerk and "Weird Al" Yankovic.

-Wilson currently maintains a YouTube channel, where he regularly vlogs.
-As of March 2023, his channel has over 36,100 subscribers.
+Wilson maintains a YouTube channel, where he regularly vlogs.
+As of April 2025, his channel has over 44,400 subscribers.

 Personal life

 Wilson married Caroline Thomas on July 6, 1985.
 They have four children, and live in Los Angeles, California.

 Wilson is a devout Catholic and released a contemporary Christian album in 2000 called In the Name of the Father.
-He is also a painter in his spare time, and many of his paintings focus on classic children's toys.
+He is a painter in his spare time, and many of his paintings focus on classic children's toys.
 In 2006, he was selected to join the California Featured Artist Series at Disneyland.

-With the rise in popularity of the Back to the Future series, many people began to ask Wilson questions about his experiences making the films.
-He found the repetitive nature of the questions to be both hilarious and frustrating, and wrote a song about them titled "Biff's Question Song" which he includes in his stand-up routine.